Telepact/telepact/README.md

 privilege of allowing clients to leverage binary serialization without generated code.

-### Why can't I have a other non-error result enum values?
+### Why can't I have a other non-error result union values?

-The only required value for the function result enum is `ok`.
-All other values in the result enum that are not `ok` are, by definition, "not okay", and will be interpreted as an error in all circumstances.
-API designers are encouraged to prefix additional result enum values with `error` or equivalent to improve readability and recognition of errors.
+The only required value for the function result union is `ok`.
+All other values in the result union that are not `ok` are, by definition, "not okay", and will be interpreted as an error in all circumstances.
+API designers are encouraged to prefix additional result union values with `error` or equivalent to improve readability and recognition of errors.

-### Is adding a new enum value a backwards compatible change?
+### Is adding a new union value a backwards compatible change?

-Many API technologies will classify adding a new enum value to an existing enum as a backwards incompatible change.
-This is due to the potential risk of a client driving critical code paths off an enum value, and the emergence of a new enum value begets undefined behavior in that critical path, which invites bugs.
-And some technologies may suffer build-time failures due to the fact that many API technologies integrate directly with programming languages through generated code incorporating native enums, and many of these languages will simply not compile when a new enum value appears in the context of a `switch` or `match` statement until that new value has a handling procedure implemented.
+Many API technologies will classify adding a new union value to an existing union as a backwards incompatible change.
+This is due to the potential risk of a client driving critical code paths off an union value, and the emergence of a new union value begets undefined behavior in that critical path, which invites bugs.
+And some technologies may suffer build-time failures due to the fact that many API technologies integrate directly with programming languages through generated code incorporating native unions, and many of these languages will simply not compile when a new union value appears in the context of a `switch` or `match` statement until that new value has a handling procedure implemented.

-jAPI takes the stance that adding a new enum value to an existing enum _is_ a backwards compatible change, on the basis of the following:
+jAPI takes the stance that adding a new union value to an existing union _is_ a backwards compatible change, on the basis of the following:

-- Enums are powerful typing constructs that replace otherwise type unsafe patterns, and classifying evolution of an enum as backwards incompatible discourages use in favor of far more flimsy data types like strings, violating jAPI's core principles of encouraging the strongest of type patterns.
+- Unions are powerful typing constructs that replace otherwise type unsafe patterns, and classifying evolution of an union as backwards incompatible discourages use in favor of far more flimsy data types like strings, violating jAPI's core principles of encouraging the strongest of type patterns.
-- jAPI does not run the risk of build-time failures with enums since jAPI enums are represented as special objects in generated code rather than native enums.
+- jAPI does not run the risk of build-time failures with unions since jAPI unions are represented as special objects in generated code rather than native unions.
 - Clients are capable of implementing error-prone code regardless of how a server evolves it's API, and jAPI cannot uphold its core principle of enabling API evolution if it holds servers accountable for client-side design failures.